 - • You will receive a biometric instruction letter from IRCC after submitting your application

-- • Provide biometrics promptly — delays in biometrics extend overall processing time
+- • Provide biometrics promptly, delays in biometrics extend overall processing time

 Processing Times

-| Case Complexity | Typical Processing Time |
+| Case Complexity | General Expectation |

 |---|---|

-| Simple (single non-serious offence, long time elapsed) | 6–12 months |
+| Simpler files (single non-serious offence, long time elapsed) | Generally faster, though no guaranteed timeline |

-| Standard (serious criminality, clear rehabilitation) | 12–18 months |
+| Standard files (serious criminality, clear rehabilitation) | Often longer, frequently over a year |

-| Complex (multiple offences, recent conviction, special circumstances) | 18–24+ months |
+| Complex files (multiple offences, recent conviction, special circumstances) | Can take considerably longer |

 What Happens After Approval?

-If your Criminal Rehabilitation application is approved:
+If your Criminal Rehabilitation application is approved, here is generally what it means for you:

-- ✓ You receive a formal approval letter from IRCC or the visa office
+- ✓ You receive a formal approval letter from IRCC or the visa office confirming the decision

 Tips for a Strong Application

 - ✓ Wait the full 5 years.
-Applying early (before 5 years from sentence completion) will result in an ineligibility finding — wait until you meet the threshold.
+Applying early (before 5 years from sentence completion) will result in an ineligibility finding, wait until you meet the threshold.

 - ✓ Disclose everything.
-A hidden conviction discovered later triggers separate inadmissibility for misrepresentation — worse than the original offence.
+A hidden conviction discovered later triggers separate inadmissibility for misrepresentation, worse than the original offence.

 - ✓ Write a compelling personal statement.
 This is your opportunity to explain the context, demonstrate accountability, and show what has changed.
 Generic statements are less persuasive.